EiTaNBaRiBoA/godot-globalize-plugins/README.md

+> This addon now has a successor, the [Godot Global Project](https://github.com/dugramen/godot-global-project).
+It's much more powerful and doesn't require you to install it in every project.

 This plugin lets you "globalize" plugins.
 It adds an Editor setting which holds a list of plugin paths.
 Then, whenever *this* plugin is loaded, *those* plugins are copied into the current project and are enabled.